 Smaller animals, such as rodents, birds, and rabbits, begin to decompose more quickly.
 You might start noticing the smell of decay within a few hours.
 For larger animals like raccoons, opossums, or deer, the decomposition process takes a little longer, but the risks of contamination and odor buildup are still a concern.
 For any animal, it’s recommended to call a professional removal service as soon as you notice it, as decomposing remains can become hazardous in as little as 24-48 hours.

-One of the most pressing reasons to act quickly is to avoid attracting more animals.
-If a larger animal like a raccoon or deer has died on your property, scavengers could show up looking for a free meal.
+One of the pressing reasons to act quickly is to avoid attracting more animals.
+If a larger animal like a raccoon or deer has died on your property, scavengers could show up looking for a free meal — residents in nearby suburbs can reach out to dead animal removal Tarneit professionals who offer same-day emergency response to handle exactly these situations before they escalate.
 These animals could cause damage to your yard or even bring in new pests or diseases.
 Waiting too long gives them the chance to invade your space.

 Certain seasons increase the risks associated with dead animals in your yard.
 For example, during the warmer months, animals decompose more quickly, which can lead to stronger odors and faster spread of bacteria.
 In colder weather, the decomposition process slows down, but the risk of attracting scavengers and pests remains.
 Regardless of the season, it’s important to act quickly to prevent long-term issues.